Developers

 Want to help?

-The POH performance apps are written in Javascript, HTML, and CSS as a single page application.
+The POH performance apps are written in Javascript, HTML, and CSS as a single-page web application (WebApp).
 All POH performance apps share a common framework with aircraft-dependent pages.
-The browser version of the app can be executed locally using any modern bowser.
 The apps require a lightweight PHP backend for weather and settings backup, but can function without it.
+Apps distributed by POH Performance LLC use the backend served by pohperformance.com.

+The browser version of the app can be executed locally using any modern browser.
+The WebApps can be installed as icons on mobile devices and can function while disconnected from the Internet if installed correctly.
 The iOS and Android versions of each app are generated using Cordova, which produces a native application with an embedded WebView along with the code.

 The source is published on SourceForge here.
 There is extensive documentation included with the source.
 See README.html.